 Tieguanyin Bärbucha Kombucha

-Tieguanyin is our second Oolong Kombucha.
-The first one was made with Monkey Picked Oolong, before the creation of this blog.
+Tieguanyin (Tie Guan Yin) is our second Oolong Kombucha (the first one was made with Monkey Picked Oolong, before the creation of this blog).

-So, back to our lovely tea - Tieguanyin 鐵觀音 or literally Iron Goddess of Mercy, is a a premium variety of Chinese Oolong.
+Tieguanyin 鐵觀音 or literally Iron Goddess of Mercy, is one of the a most famous Chinese Oolongs.
 It originated sometimes in the 19th century in Anxi County, in Fujijan Province, China.
 Like with most of the teas, it has many grades & it varies a bit depending on what area in Anxi, it is produced in.

 There are two legends behind this tea & the whole process of getting it ready is quite complex.
 Here's what Wikipedia has to say on that: (1*)